 What is that mark to be?

 I started out as an absurdist.
 Since my teens, I have often been knocked on the head by the absurdity of modern life.
-As a tenth grader I went to an American high school in a barely converted, World War II Italian prisoner of war facility in England.
+As a tenth grader I went to an American high school in a re-purposed World War II Italian prisoner of war facility in England.
 There were still shower heads in the walls of our science lab.
 It was located next to a US nuclear weapons air base in the beautiful rural community surrounding Upper Heyford, Oxfordshire.
 We had to pause during our classes when the after-burners of the F-111 strategic bombers kicked in.
 This was during the first wave of “Arab” terror attacks in the 1970’s and a decade before the massive civil disobedience actions of CND (Campaign for Nuclear Disarmament) in the 1980’s.
 There were rolls of razor wire surrounding our school to keep terrorists at bay, completing the Prisoner of War aesthetic.
 My young mind had a lot to process and understand.

-I published a satirical underground newspaper with my friends entitled: UGH!
+I published a satirical underground high school newspaper with my friends entitled: UGH!
 (Underground Hayford).
 We printed it surreptitiously on the hand crank mimeograph machine in the school office.
 It featured hand-drawn cartoons with images of mushroom clouds and the razor wire that surrounded us.

 I have held these questions for half a century, following my passions for social change, history, culture, plants, farming and nature, while trying to make a difference and keep my head above water.
 I have been blessed with good fortune, amazing teachers, mentors and experiences.
 I believe that although it is not probable, it is possible to successfully cultivate our collective will toward ecological restoration and human peace.